Moscow and Kiev trade accusations; U.S. warns Russia against escalation

 The West accuses the Kremlin of helping the separatists with arms and troops since they launched their rebellion, a month after Russia annexed the Crimea peninsula from Ukraine in March.

 Moscow has shown no sign of changing policy under the pressure of Western sanctions.
-The EU has signalled it will not ease them but is unlikely to step them up.
+The EU has signaled it will not ease them but is unlikely to step them up.

 One Ukrainian official warned at a briefing in Kiev: "The likelihood of another possible invasion by Russian troops of Ukrainian territory is high ... it could happen at any moment."